 Vitamin D may reduce the risk of pre-eclampsia, low birthweight, and preterm birth, although more research is warranted.
 While pregnant, make sure you’re getting enough vitamin D.

 Does my prenatal vitamin have enough vitamin D?

-Most prenatals do not provide enough vitamin D. Ours has 50 mcg of vegan Vitamin D. As moms we understand and care about your health and have formulated our prenatal to offer you optimal dosing of the most important ingredients for you and your baby’s health during pregnancy.
+Most prenatals do not provide enough vitamin D, but Natalist Prenatal Vitamins have 50 mcg of vegan Vitamin D. As moms we understand and care about your health and have formulated our prenatal to offer you optimal dosing of the most important ingredients for you and your baby’s health during pregnancy.

 Getting vitamin D in your diet